nolleh/resumii/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Generate Your Resume For Free
+## Create Your Professional Resume For Free
-Put your information to be shown in resume step by step, get generated resume.

-We don't save your information in server, but you can load/save your local saved resume information from a file already written by RESUMII.
+Resumii helps you create a professional resume through an easy step-by-step process.
+Your information stays private and is never saved on our servers.
+However, you can export your resume data to your local device and load it back later to continue editing.

 > [!Note]
-> Try Here
+> Try it now!
 > [https://resumiii.vercel.app]()

+## Features

-## For Free
+### Completely Free

-Resumii is provided for free.
+Create, edit, and download your resume at no cost.

-## No Signup
+### No Signup Required

-No need to signup, login.
-We don't save your information.

-## Blazing Easy

-Follow just few steps to make it.

-## Reliable
+Start creating your resume instantly.
+Your information stays private and is never saved on our servers.

+### Simple & Fast

+Follow our step-by-step guide to create your resume in minutes.

+### Open Source

-Resumii code is maintained as open source.
-You can read / contribute the code,
-and you can see that it doesn't save your information.
+Resumii is open source and transparent.
+Review the code, contribute, and verify that your data remains private.

-## example
+## Example Resume

 ![](./static/johndoe.png)